Are You Overpaying?

 What happens if an uninsured driver hits my car?

 If an uninsured driver damages your vehicle and you only have Third Party protection, you would need to pursue them personally for repair costs.
-With comprehensive insurance, the insurer repairs or replaces the vehicle regardless of who is at fault, then recovers costs from the other driver.
+With comprehensive insurance, your insurer typically covers repair or replacement regardless of who is at fault, then recovers costs from the other driver.
 This is one of the strongest reasons to carry comprehensive.

 Does comprehensive car insurance include roadside assistance?

-Some comprehensive policies include roadside assistance as standard, while others offer it as an add-on.
-It typically covers breakdowns, flat batteries, flat tyres, lockouts, and emergency towing.
+Some comprehensive policies include roadside assistance as standard, while others offer it as an optional add-on.
+It may cover breakdowns, flat batteries, flat tyres, lockouts, and emergency towing.
 The level of inclusion varies between insurers, so it is worth checking what is available before you sign up.

 Is my car covered if I drive for Uber or ridesharing?